quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ## Using Multiple Packet Number Spaces

-If the multipath option is enabled with a value of 1, each path has its own packet number space for transmitting 1-RTT packets and a new ACK frame format is used as specified in {{mp-ack-frame}} which additionally contains a Packet Number Space Identifier (PN Space ID).
+If the multipath option is enabled with a value of 2, each path has its own packet number space for transmitting 1-RTT packets and a new ACK frame format is used as specified in {{mp-ack-frame}}.
+Compared to the QUIC v1 ACK frame, the MP_ACK frames additionally contains a Packet Number Space Identifier (PN Space ID).
 The PN Space ID used to distinguish packet number spaces for different paths and is simply derived from the sequence number of Destination Connection ID.
-Therefore, the packet number space for 1-RTT packets is specific to the Destination Connection ID in these packets.
+Therefore, the packet number space for 1-RTT packets can be identified based on the Destination Connection ID in each packets.

-Note: Even if the use of multiple packet number spaces is negotiated but a peer uses an zero length connection ID, then all packets sent to that peer MUST be numbered in a single number space (as specified in the previous section), because the packet level decryption implementation will only see one Connection ID sequence number (the default number 0).

-Endpoints can find which path a received packet belongs to according to the Destination Connection ID of the 1-RTT packet.
-Endpoints identify the context of a path by its Connection ID or the Sequence number of Connection ID.
+As soon as the negotiate of multipath support with value 2 is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames for acknowledgements of 1-RTT packets on path 0, as well as for 0-RTT packets that are acknowledged after the handshake concluded.

 Following {{QUIC-TRANSPORT}}, each endpoint uses NEW_CONNECTION_ID frames to issue usable connections IDs to reach it.
-Before an endpoint adds a new path, it MUST check whether there is at least one unused available Connection ID for each side.
+Before an endpoint adds a new path by initiatiing path validation, it MUST check whether there has at least one unused available Connection ID for each side.

 If the transport parameter "active_connection_id_limit" is negotiated as N, the server provided N Connection IDs, and the client is already actively using N paths, the limit is reached.
 If the client wants to start a new path, it has to retire one of the established paths.

 ACK_MP frame {{mp-ack-frame}} can be returned via either a different path, or the same path identified